Information About Your Care

 Where can I fill my prescription?

-You can fill your prescription with any licensed dispenser, which includes optometrists and opticians.
+Any licensed dispenser can fill your prescription.
+This includes optometrists and opticians.

 Glasses & Contacts

-What do I need to know before buying glasses or contacts over the internet?
+Should I buy glasses or contacts over the internet?

 Do glasses prescriptions have an expiry date?